 Are we fools?
 Or, at least those of us who reside in the Asia-Pacific (APAC) region?
 It’s ok; we’re including ourselves in this potential allegation (Yellowfin is headquartered in Melbourne, Australia).
 As The King rightly pronounced, “only fools rush in”.
 But, that’s exactly what those looking to implement Business Intelligence (BI) solutions and enterprise mobility initiatives in APAC are doing – rushing in, often to their detriment.

 IDC: 40% of APEJ employees to be mobile workers by 2015

-"Mobility is at its most exciting point since Martin Cooper of Motorola made the first cellular call," said IDC’s Associate Vice President for APAC End-User and Mobility Research, Tim Dillon
+"Mobility is at its most exciting point since Martin Cooper of Motorola made the first cellular call," said IDC’s Associate Vice President for APAC End-User and Mobility Research, Tim Dillon, in a statement.

 Forrester Research: APAC demand for BI grows amidst poor execution